Rather than read about what Roadtrip does, here's a Tiktok video someone made about it! She nailed it. This wasn't even an #ad!

 The problem is, it's genuinely hard to figure out how much your summer roadtrip might cost.
 You can easily figure out accomodation costs, and you can budget for food costs, but unless you know your car really well it's hard to budget for gas prices – which, as it turns out can be fairly expensive!

-Originally Roadtrip required users to enter their car’s fuel efficiency in KM/L. However, we realised something in user testing: Nobody in their right mind knows their cars fuel efficiency.
-Literally no one we talked to.
-So it was back to the drawing board, we had to come up with something that was easy for people to enter, but accurate enough that it wouldn’t show misinformation.
+Originally Roadtrip required users to enter their car’s fuel efficiency in KM/L. However, I soon realised something while user testing: Nobody in their right mind knows their cars fuel efficiency.
+Literally no one I talked to.
+So it was back to the drawing board, I had to come up with something that was easy for people to enter, but accurate enough that it wouldn’t show misinformation.

-So we thought, we need something that everyone knows about their car, that makes it unique.
-We considered using a database that had a variety of different car manufacturers, models, and years – but this result made the user experience a lot slower than we’d like from a simple calculator, and it meant it always had to be updated with new cars.
+The app needs something that everyone knows about their car, that makes it unique.
+I considered using a database that had a variety of different car manufacturers, models, and years – but this result made the user experience a lot slower than I'd like from a simple calculator, and it meant it always had to be updated with new cars.

 Then I had a bit of a lightbulb moment: I wonder if it's possible to find out a car’s fuel efficiency, based on it’s licence plate?
 Lucky – in New Zealand – it was.

 This new system worked way better in user testing, people were much more likely to know their car's licence plate than it's fuel efficiency.
 However, the UI wasn't very clear.
 It worked for a prototype but could be a lot more simple and streamlined – especially the output screen.

 So I went back to the drawing board again and figured out that the API could show if the car was petrol or diesel, so I could remove that input, and rather than show every single piece of data from the calculation, now it just show's whats important to the user.
 Refactoring UI was a great resource for helping streamline the UI and focusing on what matters.